raik199x/Telegram-Discord-Forwader/README.md

 1. Bot now can forward messages with multiple images and videos
 2. Bot cannot re-forward messages to telegram
 3. By default messages forwards only to one discord channel, but you can add more in code

+### To-do list

+? - dunno if i really decide to do this

+- [ ] automatic ads detection ?
+- [ ] multiple discord channels as default (or minimum preparation)

 ### Dependencies